danielenricocahall/One-Class-NeuralNetwork/README.md

 # One-Class-NeuralNetwork
-Simplified implementation of one class neural network for nonlinear anomaly detection.
+Simplified Keras implementation of one class neural network for nonlinear anomaly detection.

 The implementation is based on the approach described here: https://arxiv.org/pdf/1802.06360.pdf.
 I've included several datasets from ODDS (http://odds.cs.stonybrook.edu/) to play with, and will soon include plots/visualizations.